 This area of buckled, twisted lava is part of an extensive flow up to 50 meters thick and over 45 miles long.
 The flow originated from several volcanoes, including one vent now known as Little Black Peak, 9 miles northwest of Carrizozo.
 The lava flow area is called the Malpais (Spanish for “badlands”), a name also given to several other flows in New Mexico.

-Birds abound in Mescalero and Ruidoso New Mexico and the surrounding Lincoln National Forest.
+Birds abound in Mescalero New Mexico and the surrounding Lincoln National Forest.
 The area is close to migratory bird flyways.
 Polish up your binoculars!

 Hiking & Camping